mmiller42/autonym/mkdocs/docs/getting-started.md

   request, but the `autonymResponder.middleware` middleware will actually send it to the client.
 These are deliberately kept separate so that you can tweak the response however you like in between these two handlers.
 Note that the `AutonymResponder` constructor takes a `handleError` function.
 In addition to passing the error to the client, this function can be used to capture and handle errors that happened during the request/response life cycle.
+More about the AutonymResponder can be found on [its dedicated page](../autonym-responder).

 Autonym is now going to look for files in the directory we passed into the constructor, in this case the absolute path to `./lib`.
 Autonym will check for three subdirectories in the path provided to it: `models`, `policies`, and `schemas`.